 Note that there is a known bug in Python 2.3.0

-unusable.
-If you intend to build PyObjC for Python 2.3.0, ensure that no other
+them unusable.
+If you intend to build PyObjC for Python 2.3.0, first install

 Cocoa-Python applications.
 To build and execute::